 Moving forward with a rental management company

-You can search for property management companies in your area, and then start asking them how they’ll price your listing, how they’ll choose tenants, how they’ll handle disputes and so on.
-Make sure you know exactly what the process is like and how much they charge before you sign any documents.
+You can search for property management companies in your area, and then start asking them how much to charge for rent, how they’ll choose tenants, how they’ll handle disputes, and so on.
+Make sure you know exactly what the process is like and how much it costs before you sign any documents.

-This is the trickiest way to determine how much to rent your house for, but you may end up with competitive rental rates that fulfill your exact financial needs.
+This is the trickiest way to determine how much to rent your house for, but when done well, you can end up with competitive rental rates that fulfill your exact financial needs.